Wednesday, September 30, 2015

 Myth: You have oversimplified how to care for a battery here.

 Fact: Okay, yes, I have oversimplified a bit.
 I'm aware that my advice isn't 100% accurate.
 I'm aware that modern electronics do push batteries harder than they maybe should.
 But I feel my advice is still good because actual battery best practices are too complicated and nobody would ever actually attempt to follow those rules exactly.
-We aren't NASA producing devices that have to survive in space for a decade.
+We aren't NASA using devices that have to survive in space for a decade.
 Nobody would be happy with the battery life of their devices if they followed actual best practices, nobody would take the time to monitor their devices that closely to maintain them perfectly, and any potential damage done by following my advice compared to ideal is for all practical purposes insignificant.
 Device owners can benefit significantly from the advice here compared to how they are likely handling their devices now.
 So I've opted to simplify the rules to make them easier to follow.
 So please forgive me for not over-complicating the matter.

 Tuesday, August 11, 2015